uquidit/mediator/README.md

 The `--help` flag will always give you tips about how to use the CLI.

 A help message is available for all commands and subcommands.

 An alias may come handy when using the CLI so you don’t have to type the long server URL every time.
 There are different ways to do so, here is one of them using the alias command:

 ```
-$ alias mediator="/opt/mediator/bin/mediator-cli --url=http://xxx/v1/otp
+$ alias mediator="/opt/mediator/bin/mediator-cli --url=http://xxx/v1/otp"
 ```

 In the following sections, we will use this alias in the commands we provide.

 ### Final configuration: script registration

 `mediator-client` will request `mediator-server` to run some scripts when a ticket is processed under Securechange.
-However only a restricted number of scripts can be run by the server and they all need to be registered.
+Those scripts must explicitely be registered to the `mediator-server`.
 We will use `mediator-cli` for that purpose.

 4 different types of scripts can be used:

 * **Trigger Scripts:**
-  -  mediator-client is called when a workflow action is triggered.
+  - `mediator-client` can be called when a workflow action is triggered.
 For instance, when a ticket advances or is submitted.
-  - It will  request the execution of any Trigger Script attached to the workflow step the ticket will be in.
+  - It will request the execution of any Trigger Script attached to the workflow step the ticket is in.
-  - Mediator supports use of multiple trigger scripts so you can use different scripts to interact with your tickets.
+  - Mediator supports use of multiple Trigger Scripts so you can use different scripts to interact with your tickets at different steps of different workflows.
   - You can only attach one Trigger Script to a workflow step.
-  -They are run asynchronously
+  - They run asynchronously
-  -You can manage them using the mediator scripts trigger command and subcommands
+  - You can manage them using the `mediator scripts trigger` command and subcommands

 * **“interactive” scripts**
   - They are 3 of them:
     - Scripted Condition scripts
     - Scripted Task scripts
     - Pre-Assignment scripts
-  - mediator-client can be called when a ticket is in a step where scripted conditions / tasks or pre-assignment is required
+  - `mediator-client` can be called when a ticket is in a step where a _scripted condition_, a _scripted task_ or _pre-assignment_ is required
   - It will  request the execution of any registered script of the corresponding type.
   - Only one script of each type can be registered on the server.
-  - They are run synchronously
+  - They run synchronously
-  - You can manage them using the corresponding command in the list below:
+  - You can manage them using the corresponding command and subcommands:
     - `mediator scripts condition [...]`
     - `mediator scripts task [...]`
     - `mediator scripts assignment [...]`

 The commands `mediator scripts [trigger|condition|task|assignment]` all offer 4 subcommands:
 * `refresh`